Subscribe Now: 1 Full Year for Only $14.95!

 If your plan is to head to Seven Dwarfs Mine Train first, head down Main Street USA and walk through Cinderella Castle.
 Walk past the right side of the Carrousel and continue past Princess Fairytale Hall and The Friar's Nook.
 You will see the Seven Dwarfs Mine Train entrance on your left.

 This chart shows you roughly how long you'll wait for Seven Dwarfs Mine Train when you visit on a day with a given Magic Kingdom Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Seven Dwarfs Mine Train Wait Times.

 - We rate this attraction as Not To Be Missed.